Phil Spector: 2003–2021: Clarkson murder and imprisonment

 In mid-April 2008, BBC Two broadcast a special titled Phil Spector: The Agony and the Ecstasy, by Vikram Jayanti.
 It consists of Spector's first screen interview—breaking a long period of media silence.
 During the conversation, images from the murder court case are juxtaposed with live appearances of his tracks on television programs from the 1960s and 1970s, along with subtitles giving critical interpretations of some of his song production values.
 While he does not directly try to clear his name, the court case proceedings shown try to give further explanation of the facts surrounding the murder charges leveled against him.
 He also speaks about the musical instincts that led him to create some of his most enduring hit records, from "You've Lost That Lovin' Feelin'" to "River Deep, Mountain High", as well as Let It Be, along with criticisms he feels he has had to deal with throughout his life.

 The retrial of Spector for murder in the second degree began on October 20, 2008, with Judge Fidler again presiding; the retrial was not televised.
 Spector was once again represented by attorney Jennifer Lee Barringer.
 The case went to the jury on March 26, 2009, and 18 days later, on April 13, the jury returned a guilty verdict.
 Additionally, Spector was found guilty of using a firearm in the commission of a crime, which added four years to the sentence.

 He was immediately taken into custody and, on May 29, 2009, was sentenced to 19 years to life in the California state prison system.
-Various attempted appeals were unsuccessful, in 2011, 2012, and 2016.
+Various attempted appeals—in 2011, 2012, and 2016—were unsuccessful.